weslayer/go-url-shortener/README.md

 # URL Shortener

 A URL shortener service built with Go, React, and Redis.
+DO NOT RUN THIS PLZ IT COSTS 10 CENTS AN HOUR

 ## Local Development
 ```docker-compose up --build```